 One of the joys of being a SAHM is that I have a little more time to spend on the silly stuff.
 Of course, there is no need to celebrate World Penguin Day (which is on the 25th of April if you’re interested) but why not.
 Who doesn’t love penguins?

 I’ve come up with five activities around penguins that develop a range of early skills.
 Why not join in with the silliness and have a little penguin party too.

 Communication and Language

 We kicked off our day with reading Hiku.
-If you haven’t already read it, it’s a lovely story about a little penguin who is tired of his bug family and goes off to hide only to discover he really misses them.
+If you haven’t already read it, it’s a lovely story about a little penguin who is tired of his big family and goes off to hide only to discover he really misses them.
 Hiku has a heart shaped tummy and it is fun to try and find him on each page.

 Understanding the world

 I couldn’t believe how many little penguin bits I had around the house.
-I found a tiny one maybe from a kinder egg and so I thought it’d be fun to freeze him as see if the girls could rescue Hiku.
+I found a tiny one maybe from a kinder egg and so I thought it’d be fun to freeze him to see if the girls could rescue Hiku.
 You could just use a bit of black and white play doh.
 I wanted to push them to think about how they could release him from the ice.
 They knew that they needed the ice to melt and so I asked them ‘how could you get him out faster?’